 Replace the fuse(s) only with the correct value and type of fuse.
-See Table 1-3 and the text preceding it for fuse values and type descriptions.

 - 6. Replace the fuse holders (with the correct fuses) in the AC input module.
-The arrows on the fuse holders must point towards the bottom of the EIS Box. - 7.
+The arrows on the fuse holders must point towards the bottom of the EIS Box 5000. - 7.
 Close the cover of the AC input module.
 It should snap into place. - 8.
 Make sure you have not inadvertently changed the AC line-voltage setting, which is displayed in a small window on the AC input module.
-If the voltage shown is not the appropriate setting for the line voltage in your area, change it before powering up your EIS Box.
+If the voltage shown is not the appropriate setting for the line voltage in your area, change it before powering up your EIS Box 5000.

-Caution: The AC line fuses are important components for safe operation of the EIS Box.
+Caution: The AC line fuses are important components for safe operation of the EIS Box 5000.
 Do not replace the fuses with incorrect values or types, or in any way circumvent the fuse action.
-If your EIS Box routinely blows the AC line fuses it indicates a serious problem with the EIS Box.
+If your EIS Box 5000 routinely blows the AC line fuses it indicates a serious problem with the EIS Box 5000.
 Contact Gamry Instruments, Inc. for repair information.

-Appendix A: EIS Box Specifications
+Appendix A: EIS Box 5000 Specifications

-All specifications are at an ambient temperature of 22°C, with the EIS Box powered using the external power supply shipped with the unit, a standard shielded 3 m cell cables, and the cell enclosed in a Faraday shield.
+All specifications are at an ambient temperature of 22°C, with the EIS Box 5000 powered using the external power supply shipped with the unit, a standard shielded 3 m cell cables, and the cell enclosed in a Faraday shield.
 All specifications obtain after software calibration.